-The board must be composed of at least one member; there is no maximum number specified by law or any regulations, but the articles of association may provide for such limits.
+The board must be composed of at least one member; there is no maximum number specified by law or any regulations, but the articles of association may provide for these limits.
 The size is determined by the shareholders' meeting electing the board members and filling vacancies.
 The SCBP recommends that the size of the board should match the needs of the individual company and that the board should be composed of members of both genders.

-Only individuals/natural persons may be elected as board members, and there must be at least one Swiss resident - not necessarily also a Swiss citizen - authorised to legally bind the company (with individual signing authority), but such person does not need to be a board member.
-There are no gender diversity requirements or age limits in force (however, see 'Update and trends').
+Only natural persons may be elected as board members, and there must be at least one Swiss resident - not necessarily also a Swiss citizen - authorised to legally bind the company (with individual signing authority), but this person does not need to be a board member.
+There are currently no gender diversity requirements or age limits in force.

-As regards disclosure, the names, functions and residence of each board member is publicly available in the commercial register.
+As regards disclosure, the names, functions and residence of each board member are publicly available in the commercial register.
 The DCG requires listed companies to disclose information on the board composition, including details on the organisation of the board and the compensation of its members.

-24 Board leadership
+Board leadership

-Is there any law, regulation, listing requirement or practice that requires the separation of the functions of board chairman and CEO?
+Is there any law, regulation, listing requirement or practice that requires the separation of the functions of board chair and CEO?
 If flexibility on board leadership is allowed, what is generally recognised as best practice and what is the common practice?

-The separation of the two functions of board chairman and CEO is generally considered as best practice, even though in many SME and even in a small minority of listed companies (less than 10 per cent) the board chairman and CEO are the same person.
+The separation of the two functions of board chair and CEO is generally considered as best practice, even though in many SMEs and even in a small minority of listed companies, the board chair and CEO are the same person.

-25 Board committees
+Board committees